 Share an Embed Link

 The simplest way to share a lesson/assessment with teachers is to get the Embed Link and paste it in scope and sequence documents, a shared calendar, an email, etc. Teachers can click the link and the activation screen will open, ready to activate it for a class.
+Click the blue "Preview" button on the Activation screen to view the assessment as a student would.

 A Convenient Link to Any Activity - Even a Distributed Assessment: